CI-Problem-Visualizer/JenkinsEC2/README.md

 ## Setting things up

+Your environment needs to have some tools.
+You can verify that you have them by running `check_dependencies.sh`.
+It will say "All good." if everything is set up.

 ### Manual steps

 1a) Go into the AWS management console.
 In here we need to create three things.